ItokawaK/MoNaS/README.md

 in Mac.

 MoNaS consists of several python3 scripts which do not require compilation.
-However, MoNaS requires some third party softwares described below are installed.
+However, MoNaS requires some third party softwares described below.
 - bwa
 - samtools
 - bcftools